 Truly great ciders don’t grow on trees (not quite, anyway), so when we discovered Cornish Orchards, made right here in the UK, we knew we’d found something special.
 It’s pressed with delicious West Country apples from Westnorth Manor Farm in Cornwall– and it tastes so good it’s persuaded us to break with tradition and produce something other than beer for the very first time.

-We’re not producing it here in Chiswick though.
-We’ll be leaving it in the capable hands of Andy Atkinson, down in the Cornish village of Duloe.
+Brewing is left in the capable hands of Andy Atkinson, down in the Cornish village of Duloe.

 It was Andy who arrived at Westnorth Manor in 1992 as a dairy farmer before planting three orchards on his farm to encourage birds and wildlife.
 Soon, he had one of the county’s largest collections of apple varieties on his hands – and when life gives you apples, you make apple juice.